kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 ### Fill *\**

-The \* acts as a wildcard, that will match any word or phrase.
+The \* acts as a wild card, that will match any word or phrase.

 #### Example \*